edwardkarak/bulkren/README.md

 ## Usage
 First click the "Choose Directory..." button.
 A dialog will appear where you can select the directory whose files you want to rename.
 Select the directory and click OK.

 In the following textbox, enter the pattern to be used in renaming the files.
 A series of consecutive (at least one) pound signs indicates a possibly zero-padded number should replace it.
 The minimum number of digits is equal to the number of pound signs.
 For example ## means a two-digit number should replace the pound symbols.
-If the number has less than two digits, the left digit is a zero.
+If the number has fewer than two digits, the left digit is a zero.
 If the number has greater than 2 digits, then the number will be formatted with no padding.
 A series of consecutive pound signs may not appear more than once in a pattern.

 ## Example: